abilian/abilian-developer-guide/open-source.rst

 Points to address:

-- Write a Readme document
+- Write a Readme document (Cf. <https://github.com/noffle/art-of-readme>).
 - Write a History document
 - Write a Contributing document
 - Write a Guidelines document